 Did you know you can return unused items?

 When you purchase your products, ask them about their return policy on self-care products.
 Some locations will allow you to return items you don't like.
 Others will require you to return it within 30 days with the receipt.
 Some may not want the used products back.

-Remember, if you don't return it by the appropriate time, you will then have to find another home for these items which if you are like me, my family, and clients, you forget, and then these items get left precisely where they were - never to be used again.
+Remember, if you don't return it by the appropriate time, you will have to find another home for these items.
+If you are like me, my family, and my clients, you forget, and then these items get left precisely where they were - never to be used again.